BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 </p>

-This was pretty fun, barely any setup needed and great for someone starting out.
-I really liked how it explains what went so wrong that made it possible to exploit each vulnerability.
-Looking forward to flaws2!

 <br>

 ## flaws2.cloud (attacker path)

-Same as the first flaws.
+Same as the first flaws, definitely worth your time.
 Unfortunately there are less levels, but on the other hand it looks a bit more realistic with the combination of web and cloud hacking

 ### Level 1